sf-wdi-24/modules/week-03-restful-server-express/day-03/module-01/readme.md

 ## Challenges

 1. Begin working on your <a href="https://github.com/sf-wdi-24/express-todo-app" target="_blank">express-todo-app</a>.
-2. When you're ready, use the steps above to implement routes for creating and reading todos.
+2. Use the steps above to implement routes for reading and creating todos.
-3. Make sure your routes work by using Postman.
+3. Test your routes with Postman.
 4. Write request specs to test your create and read routes.

 ## Resources